The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 With Data-Driven Fasting, your goal is to become more in tune with your hunger rather than fear or ignore it.

-You will grow to understand your hunger by giving it some attention until you understand it, and it will become your friend.
-While extended fasting can lead to dysregulated hunger signals, Data-Driven Fasting helps you better understand your true hunger.
+You will better understand your hunger in time, and Lizzy will become your friend.
+While extended fasting can lead to dysregulated hunger signals, Data-Driven Fasting empowers you to understand your true hunger.

 6.4 Progress Over Perfection